gisoo1989/DRTS/README.md

 # Doubly Robust Thompson Sampling with Linear Payoffs

-Python3 based implementation of the paper "Doubly Robust Thompson Sampling with linear payoffs" under review at [NeurIPS2021].
+Python3 based implementation of the paper "Doubly Robust Thompson Sampling with linear payoffs".
 In this repository, you can generate Figures of the paper!

 ## Directory tree